kubernetes/website/content/en/blog/_posts/2024-09-30-gateway-api-v1.2/index.md

   the required upstream review, build release candidates, and release the new version.

-Gateway API 1.2.0 is the first release to use the new process, and although there are the usual rough edges of anything new, we believe that it went well.
+Gateway API 1.2.0 was the first release to use the new process, and although there are the usual rough edges of anything new, we believe that it went well.
-To that end, we've just started the Scoping phase for Gateway API 1.3, which will end on November 19, 2024, with the release expected around the end of January 2025.
+We've already completed the Scoping phase for Gateway API 1.3, with the release expected around the end of January 2025.

 ### `gwctl` moves out